Architecture Decision Records

 The template

-edikt's ADR template follows the structure from Nygard's original proposal (Context → Decision → Consequences) and adds Alternatives Considered (common in practice) plus a directive sentinel block (edikt extension for compile integration).
+edikt's ADR template follows the structure from Nygard's original proposal (Context → Decision → Consequences) and adds Alternatives Considered (common in practice).
+Compiled directives live in a co-located sidecar (<ADR>.edikt.yaml), not in the prose body — see Sidecar Architecture.
 The template is customizable — see Extensibility.

 # ADR-NNN: Short imperative title